anujag24/hospital-readmission-risk-prediction/README.md

 ![Update Script](images/5.png)

 - Run the upload data script `./upload_data.sh` after updating the values.
+This script will upload all the generates CSV files to S3 bucket.

 - You can now login to [AWS console](https://console.aws.amazon.com/glue/home?region=us-east-1#catalog:tab=crawlers) to run AWS Glue crawler, look for the crawler named **ehr-crawler-readmission** (default name provided in CloudFormation) and run the crawler.
 Once the crawler is successfully run i.e. the attribute **Tables Added** will be updated to the number of tables discovered by the crawler.
 Below screenshots can guide you through the process.